Frequently asked questions (FAQs) about VORANIGO®

 IDH1 or IDH2, isocitrate dehydrogenase-1 or isocitrate dehydrogenase-2.

-When after surgery is it appropriate to start treatment with VORANIGO in my patients?
+When after surgery is it appropriate to start treatment with VORANIGO in my patients?2

-There is no prespecified waiting period for the use of VORANIGO.1 VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation following surgery including biopsy, sub-total resection, or gross total resection.
+VORANIGO is appropriate for treatment initiation as soon as immediately after surgery and does not require any waiting period.
+VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation, as detected by an FDA-approved test, following surgery including biopsy, sub-total resection, or gross total resection.

 Read more about patients who may be appropriate for treatment with VORANIGO